The 12th Workshop on Domain-Specific Modeling

-In domain-specific modeling (DSM), the models are constructed using concepts that represent things in the application domain, not concepts of a given programming language.
+In DSM the models are constructed using concepts that represent things in the problem domain, not concepts of a given programming language.
 The modeling language follows the domain abstractions and semantics, allowing developers to perceive themselves as working directly with domain concepts.
-Together with frameworks and platforms, DSM can automate a large portion of software production.
+The models represent simultaneously the design, implementation and documentation of the system, which can be generated directly from them.
+In a number of cases the final products can be automatically generated from these high-level specifications with domain-specific code generators.
+This automation is possible because of domain-specificity: both the modeling language and code generators fit the requirements of a narrowly-defined domain, usually inside a single organization.

 Some possible topics for submission to the workshop include: